 Further research revealed that Kerouac actually taped typewriter paper together, top to bottom, into long sheets that could be fed through a typewriter without the interference of changing sheets.
 True stream of consciousness writing.
 In the moment.
-Not editing.
+No editing.
 Probably not stopping to consider choices.
 Just choosing.
 Or not choosing.
-Being nothing by creating something without creating a thing.
+Being nothing, by creating something, without creating a thing.

 Perhaps every writer and artist who read On The Road while coming of age held the knowledge I chose to avoid.

 The act of creation

 There is no bad art or bad writing.
 There is no failure.
 Being true to one's inner artist, revealing something profound, or committing to do so, is all that matters.
 Absolute improvisation can never be imperfect.
 A voice speaking back to itself, even if no one else is listening, documents both nothingness and somethingness.
 Paraphrasing Miles Davis, “Do not fear mistakes.
 There are none.”

 I submit that no person can walk the Buddhist path without performing an act of creation, if only because the act of destruction is so much easier.
 One cannot exist without the other.
 If improvised, and spontaneous, your work is as valuable as every work by Picasso, Hemingway, Mozart or a kindergartner.